What is the Selah House and Carefarm?

 Is carefarming based on any science?
 How can I learn to practice the kind of bereavement care you do?

 Yes!
 Carefarming, as a whole and in its individual components, has been shown to help many vulnerable population groups.
 Many countries in Europe utilize care farming as a humanistic approach to human suffering in vulnerable groups with profoundly positive outcomes that reduce harm and help people improve coping.
 And, carefarming costs a fraction of treatment as usual.
 The average basic cost (not inclusive of individual counseling services) of most carefarms is between $60-$150 a day.
-The average basic cost of treatment as usual in an inpatient setting is about $1000- $1500 a day.
+The average basic cost of treatment as usual in an inpatient setting is between $1500- $2500 a day, or more in some locations.
 Learn more about the scholarly literature here.

 If you are a provider interested in learning more about our Compassionate Bereavement Care Provider Certification (30 CEUs), please visit this link to see upcoming training dates.